 Under 18 U.S.C. § 1956, any person or business executive commits money laundering if they:

-Under 18 U.S.C. § 1957, any person or business executive commits money laundering when they knowingly engage in or attempt to engage in a monetary transaction in criminally derived property valued greater than $10,000.
+Under 18 U.S.C. § 1957, any person or business executive commits money laundering when they knowingly engage in or attempt to engage in a monetary transaction in criminally derived property valued at greater than $10,000.

-Federal penalties are much severer than state-level penalties.
+Federal penalties are much more severe than state-level penalties.
 The consequences of a money laundering offense will include:

-- imprisonment for up to 20 years;
+- Imprisonment for up to 20 years;

-- up to $500,000 in fines or twice the value of the property involved in the offense, whichever is greater (financial institution and interstate or foreign transmission offenses);
+- Up to $500,000 in fines or twice the value of the property involved in the offense, whichever is greater (financial institution and interstate or foreign transmission offenses);

 A violation of § 1957 will result in the following penalties:

-- imprisonment for up to 10 years;
+- Imprisonment for up to 10 years;

-- confiscation of certain property.
+- Confiscation of certain property;